-villages are in need of adequate access to drining water
+villages WERE in need of adequate access to drinKing water

 WASH project - TOGO